Comparisons / lighting

 • RL/CL setup is more complex than simpler interfaces.

-• Isolated field feedback mentions a waterproofing issue.
+• Field feedback mentions a waterproofing issue.

 • Weight/bulk remain significant versus compact options.

-Variable availabilityolder model 1100BOOST mode Medium/Wide optic + dedicated spotno bare LED Proprietary packR2 battery (23.68 Wh) ~3.2-3.8 €/Whcommon pack (~76-89 EUR / 23.68 Wh) IP67 370lamp + battery No Efficiency ~ 76–88%constant regulation (order of magnitude)
+Variable availabilityolder model 1100BOOST mode Medium/Wide optic + dedicated spotno bare LED Proprietary packR2 battery (23.68 Wh) ~3.2-3.8 €/Whcommon pack (~76-89 EUR / 23.68 Wh) ~270 €kit: lamp + R2 battery included IP67 370lamp + battery No Efficiency ~ 76–88%constant regulation (order of magnitude)

 • Robust DUO platform used in caving for many years.